Docker-Daze/itu-minitwit/report/report.md

 Prometheus scrapes port 5000, the minitwit application, and sends the data to the /metrics endpoint.
 Grafana retrieves the necessary data from /metrics.

-Grafana is accessible at "164.90.240.84:3000".
-You can use the teachers login to access the dashboard.
+Grafana is accessible at `164.90.240.84:3000`.
+The teachers login to access the dashboard.

 **Application**